Muthu-Palaniyappan-OL/command_cruiser/README.md

 - Platform IO Vscode
 - Android Studio for app development
-- EMQX MQTT Broker (local or remote)
+- MQTT Broker (local or remote, EMQX)

 ### Installation

-1. Clone the repository: `git clone https://github.com/yourusername/CommandCruiser.git`
+1. Clone the repository: `git clone https://github.com/Muthu-Palaniyappan-OL/command_cruiser.git`
 2. Upload the Arduino code (`arduino/`) to the ESP8266 microcontroller using the VSCode Platform IO.
 3. Open the Android app project in Android Studio (`android/` directory).
 4. Configure the MQTT broker settings in the app code.